msink/kotlin-libui/docs/libui.ktx/-combobox/value.md

 `var value: Int`

-Return or set the current selected option by index.
+Return or set the index of the item selected.